Interesting Facts About Anchorage Alaska that take you from those humble beginnings as a rugged tent city, to today's modern town.

 That area of Ship Creek is also where the town began and where the original “tent City” stood back in 1914.

-Other creeks and lakes in town are regularly stocked with fish.
+Creeks and lakes in town are regularly stocked with fish.

 It's official… The American Water Works tells us that Anchorage enjoys some of the best tasting drinking water in America.
 And that's a fact.